NagiosEnterprises/ncpa/docs/active.rst

     ./check_ncpa.py --help

 exists and is helpful.
-It might even solve a head scratchers.
+It might even solve a few head scratchers.